-LIMITS OF LIABILITY - The limit of liability is the maximum sum of money which the insurance company, or self-insurer, agrees to pay under the policy in the event of a covered loss.
+LIMITS OF LIABILITY - Maximum sum of money which the insurance company, or self-insurer, agrees to pay under the policy in the event of a covered loss.

 LONG-TAIL LINES - Colloquialism describing an insurance coverage that has a lengthy period between the occurrence and final settlement of a claim.
 Types of long-tail insurance lines include medical malpractice, professional liability, and workers' compensation.